-Enhanced FIB-SEM 1.0: Enable large volume isotropic high resolution 3D imaging
+Enhanced FIB-SEM 1.0: Enable large volume high resolution 3D imaging, available for Open Science

 Isotropic high-resolution imaging of large volumes provides unprecedented opportunities to advance connectomics and cell biology research.
 Conventional Focused Ion Beam Scanning Electron Microscopy (FIB-SEM) offers unique benefits such as high resolution (< 10 nm in x, y, and z), minimal defects, and robust image alignment, well suited for superior tracing of neuronal processes and automated segmentation.
 However, its prevailing deficiencies in imaging speed and duration cap the maximum possible image volume.
 We developed innovative solutions to overcome these barriers and transformed FIB-SEM from a conventional lab tool lacking long term reliability to a robust imaging platform capable of years of continuous imaging without defects in the final image stack [Xu et al. 2017; Xu et al. 2020a; Xu et al. 2020b].

-Drosophila hemibrain with 8 x 8 x 8 nm3 voxels, generated by two Enhanced FIB-SEM systems through 13 hot-knife tabs.
+Drosophila hemibrain generated by two Enhanced FIB-SEM systems through 13 hot-knife tabs.